You may wonder “why not a standalone server?”. That's a fair question.

 Instead, mediasoup launches a set of C++ child processes (media workers) and communicates with them by means of inter-process communication.
 This approach leads to a media worker design not tiled to the internals of Node.js or V8 (which change in every new release).

 That's a wrong question. mediasoup does not provide any network signaling protocol to communicate with endpoints/browsers.
-It just handles the media layer and also provides a set of messages (mediasoup protocol) generated by both mediasoup-client (client side) and mediasoup (server side) that must be exchanged between both.
+It just handles the media layer and provides a JavaScript API to set the media parameters.

-It's up to the application developer to build his preferred signaling protocol to carry those messages.
+It's up to the application developer to build his preferred signaling protocol to carry messages with such parameters.

 Yes, check the examples.